beam4/jekyll-netlify-boilerplate/tutorial/jekyll.md

 ![jekyll](/tutorial/img/front.png)

 Jekyll, a Static Site Generator, first release in 2008 by github.com founder Tom Preston-Werner.
-Jekyll template we use is [jekyll-netlify-boilerplate](https://github.com/danurbanowicz/jekyll-netlify-boilerplate),the best way to build website is to folk, 'folk' means copy, [good news church Nepal](https://github.com/goodnewschurchnp/jekyll-netlify-boilerplate),edit up on it.
+Jekyll template we use is [jekyll-netlify-boilerplate](https://github.com/danurbanowicz/jekyll-netlify-boilerplate),the best way to build website is to folk [good news church Nepal](https://github.com/goodnewschurchnp/jekyll-netlify-boilerplate), 'folk' means copy, edit up on it.

 [buildchurchsite] is in https://buildchurchsite.netlify.app